 Mercy College is required to prorate financial aid funding to students that withdraw from the college.
-This process is required for students that both withdraw officially (either in person via the Office of Student Services or on-line via MercyConnect) and unofficially (by ceasing to attend).
+This process is required for students who withdraw officially (either in person via the Office of Student Services or online via MercyConnect) or unofficially (by ceasing to attend).

-Students that officially withdraw prior to attending sixty percent of the term are subject to the prorated calculation.
+Students that officially withdraw prior to attending 60 percent of the term are subject to the prorated calculation.
 The percentage of aid retained will be applied to all institutional charges.
-The Return of Funds calculation may result in a balance owed to the college by the student.
+The Return of Funds calculation may result in a balance owed to the College by the student.
 This balance is the full responsibility of the student.

-Students that are determined to have unofficially withdrawn from the college during the end of term grading processes will have the Return of Funds calculated as of the mid point of the term as outlined by the DOE.
+Students who are determined to have unofficially withdrawn from the College during the end of term grading processes will have the Return of Funds calculated as of the midpoint of the term as outlined by the DOE.
 This Return of Funds calculation may result in a balance owed to the college by the student.
 This balance is the full responsibility of the student.